 Our oceans need us more than ever.
 From ocean plastics, to coral reefs getting warmer to overfishing, they are being damaged at an alarming rate.
-Given the demand of fish as the main protein source for 1/5 of the world’s population and providing a livelihood to 260 million people globally, how can large scale, commercial fishing be sensitive to the needs both people, profit and planet?
+Given the demand for fish as the main protein source for 1/5 of the world’s population and providing a livelihood to 260 million people globally, how can large-scale, commercial fishing be sensitive to the needs of both people, profit, and the planet?
 Safety Net Technologies is an amazing innovation tackling the issues of overfishing and bycatch.

 Initial testing shows that PISCES has reduced bycatch by up to 90%.
 This could have a major effect on the 27 million tonnes of bycatch produced every year, which is 9– 25% of total fishing catches.
 Research on the reactivity of fish to different light types has been underway since the 1970s, but only recently have Safety Net Technologies combined proven scientific research, a physically robust product, at an affordable price and at scale.
-The ability to programme the nets to emit a specific wavelength, flash-rate and intensity of light so that fisherman can change their fishing requirements based on the profitability, availability or quota size of certain species.
+The ability to program the nets to emit a specific wavelength, flash rate, and intensity of light so that fisherman can change their fishing requirements based on the profitability, availability, or quota size of certain species.

-Safety Net Technologies are also an answer to an increasing deadlock between regulators and fisherman who currently rely on heavy-handed legislation such as the European Discards Ban.
-Until now, the loss of profit through bycatch (non-saleable or non-profitable fish and marine species caught in the same nets as the desired catch) compared to the cost of investing in more sustainable fishing equipment or changing fishing practices.
-As is so often the case, it is not the development of a product to meet an environmental challenge that this biggest problem, but the behaviour change needed for people to start using the product.
-This week’s announcement of a 25p tax on disposable cups after years on ineffective discount incentives is a case in point.
-However, as Safety Net technology can be retrofitted to existing nets and infrastructure thus making the technology applicable for many different types of fisherman and operators/owners, at an affordable price.
+Safety Net Technologies are also an answer to an increasing deadlock between regulators and fishermen who currently rely on heavy-handed legislation such as the European Discards Ban.
+Until now, the loss of profit through bycatch (non-saleable or non-profitable fish and marine species caught in the same nets as the desired catch) compared to the cost of investing in more sustainable fishing equipment or sustainable fish farming.
+As is so often the case, it is not the development of a product to meet an environmental challenge that this biggest problem, but the behavior change needed for people to start using the product.
+This week’s announcement of a 25p tax on disposable cups after years of ineffective discount incentives is a case in point.
+However, Safety Net technology can be retrofitted to existing nets and infrastructure thus making the technology is applicable for many different types of fishermen and operators/owners, at an affordable price.

 If you’d like to find out more about the innovative team at Safety Net Technologies, visit http://sntech.co.uk/